Teradata/r-driver/README.md

 The *PasswordEncryptionKeyFileName* specifies the name of a file that contains the password encryption key and associated information.
 The *EncryptedPasswordFileName* specifies the name of a file that contains the encrypted password and associated information.
 The two files are described below.

-Stored Password Protection is offered by the Teradata JDBC Driver, the Teradata SQL Driver for Python, and the Teradata SQL Driver for R. These drivers use the same file format.
+Stored Password Protection is offered by this driver, the Teradata JDBC Driver, and the Teradata SQL Driver for Python.
+These drivers use the same file format.

 #### Program TJEncryptPassword

 `TJEncryptPassword.R` is a sample program to create encrypted password files for use with Stored Password Protection.
-When the Teradata SQL Driver for R is installed, the sample programs are placed in the `teradatasql/samples` directory under your R library directory.
+When the driver is installed, the sample programs are placed in the `teradatasql/samples` directory under your R library directory.

-This program works in conjunction with Stored Password Protection offered by the Teradata JDBC Driver, the Teradata SQL Driver for Python, and the Teradata SQL Driver for R. This program creates the files containing the password encryption key and encrypted password, which can be subsequently specified via the `ENCRYPTED_PASSWORD(` syntax.
+This program works in conjunction with Stored Password Protection offered by the driver.
+This program creates the files containing the password encryption key and encrypted password, which can be subsequently specified via the `ENCRYPTED_PASSWORD(` syntax.

 You are not required to use this program to create the files containing the password encryption key and encrypted password.
 You can develop your own software to create the necessary files.
-You may use the [`TJEncryptPassword.java`](https://downloads.teradata.com/doc/connectivity/jdbc/reference/current/samp/TJEncryptPassword.java.txt) sample program that is available with the [Teradata JDBC Driver Reference](https://downloads.teradata.com/doc/connectivity/jdbc/reference/current/frameset.html).
-You may also use the [`TJEncryptPassword.py`](https://github.com/Teradata/python-driver/blob/master/samples/TJEncryptPassword.py) sample program that is available with the Teradata SQL Driver for Python.
-The only requirement is that the files must match the format expected by the Teradata SQL Driver for R, which is documented below.
+You also use the [`TJEncryptPassword.py`](https://github.com/Teradata/python-driver/blob/master/samples/TJEncryptPassword.py) sample program that is available with the Teradata SQL Driver for Python.
+You may also use the [`TJEncryptPassword.java`](https://downloads.teradata.com/doc/connectivity/jdbc/reference/current/samp/TJEncryptPassword.java.txt) sample program that is available with the [Teradata JDBC Driver Reference](https://downloads.teradata.com/doc/connectivity/jdbc/reference/current/frameset.html).
+The only requirement is that the files must match the format expected by the driver, which is documented below.

 This program encrypts the password and then immediately decrypts the password, in order to verify that the password can be successfully decrypted.
-This program mimics the password decryption of the Teradata SQL Driver for R, and is intended to openly illustrate its operation and enable scrutiny by the community.
+This program mimics the password decryption of the driver, and is intended to openly illustrate its operation and enable scrutiny by the community.

 The encrypted password is only as safe as the two files.
 You are responsible for restricting access to the files containing the password encryption key and encrypted password.
 If an attacker obtains both files, the password can be decrypted.
 The operating system file permissions for the two files should be as limited and restrictive as possible, to ensure that only the intended operating system userid has access to the files.